migzpogi/PokerCalculator/README.md

 # Poker Calculator

 ## Introduction
+Poker Calculator computes the strength of your hand in a Texas Hold'em Poker game.

+## Background
 This project was inspired when we joined an AI Poker tournament.
-There are a lot of libraries out there that helps you calculate the strength of your hand and one of the more famous ones is Deuces.
+There are a lot of libraries out there that helps you calculate the strength of your hand, and one of the more famous ones is Deuces.
 You can find its project page here: [worldveil/deuces](https://github.com/worldveil/deuces)

 Deuces gives you a numerical score based on your hole cards and the community cards.
 A Royal Flush is scored as **"1"** and an unsuited 7-5-4-3-2 as **"7462"**.